-The moon is our closest celestial partner.
-It makes you wonder why our calendar uses star constellations of the zodiac?
+The Moon is our closest celestial partner.
+It makes you wonder why our Calendar uses star constellations of the Zodiac?
 We’ll investigate this question later.
 First, let’s look at the different phases of our lunar partner.

 The 13-Month Moon Calendar

-Depending on how you measure them, you could have up to 28 moon phases.
+Depending on how you measure them, you could have up to 28 Moon phases.
 Why so many?
 It takes roughly 28 days to complete one cycle.
 The 28-day process occurs 13 times a year.
 So, a 13-month calendar makes perfect sense.

-There are at least ten distinct cycles of the moon that are easy to recognize.
+There are at least ten distinct cycles of the Moon that are easy to recognize.
 Almost every ancient civilization used these lunar cycles as the basis for their calendars.
 They observed the correlation between the lunar cycles and the ocean’s tides.
 And, since we are mostly water, it is possible to feel the effects.

 There is anecdotal evidence that crime rates rise when there is a full moon.
 It’s where we get the term lunacy.
 See also Old French lunatique, from late Latin lunaticus, and Latin luna “moon.”
-The term “lunatic” derives from the Latin word lunaticus, which initially referred to epilepsy and madness.
+The term “lunatic” derives from lunaticus, which initially referred to epilepsy and madness.
 They believed that our lunar satellite could cause these and other mental disorders, including “intermittent insanity.”

 Do you relate to one cycle more than the other?
 Do you notice your mood change with these cycles?
 It draws many people to a specific lunar phase.
 Indigenous cultures used the bright lunar refection for hunting and fishing.
 It also signaled critical times for planting and harvesting.
 Is the 13-month moon calendar a part of our DNA?